eberlitz/eberlitz.github.io/_posts/2015-09-18-data-wrangle-openstreetmaps-data.markdown

 ## Section 3:  Additional Ideas

-Analyzing the data it is possible to realize that the city of Porto Alegre (which is the state capital) have less addresses associated with this data set than the city of São Leopoldo.
+Analyzing the data it is possible to realize that the city of Porto Alegre (which is the state capital) have fewer addresses associated with this data set than the city of São Leopoldo.
 But not all nodes or ways include this information since its geographical position is represented within regions of a city.
 What could be done in this case, is check if each node or way belongs to a city based on the latitude and longitude and ensure that the property "address.city" is properly informed.
+By doing so, we could get statistics related to cities in a much more reliable way.
+In fact, I think this is the biggest benefit to anticipate problems and implement improvements to the data you want to analyze.
+Real world data are very susceptible to being incomplete, noisy and inconsistent which means that if you have low-quality of data the results of their analysis will also be of poor quality.

 Another alternative to help in the absence of information in the region would be the use of gamification to make more people help in the map contribution.
 Something like Waze app already does today.